j6turner/tech-vocab/README.md

 # Flash Cards
-This app built allows user to study flash cards.
+This app allows user to study flash cards.
 It is currently under construction.

 ## Setup Instructions: